 - Non-Native Retailers Will Refuse to Seek out Straight Species Native Plants, Trees & Shrubs

-Be prepared to have to go way beyond your area to find straight species native trees or have to find a suitable tree in exchange
+Be prepared to have to go way beyond your area to find straight species native trees or have to find a suitable tree in exchange.

 While calling around for a native Silver Maple, one nursery felt the need to “educate” me on why they refuse to sell “bad” trees like Silver Maples.
 “We don’t sell these hazardous, soft wood trees,” I was told.
-I explained that I was already aware of the soft wood of the Silver Maple causing tree limbs to fall in high winds which happens to this tree in OLD age.
+I explained that I was already aware of the soft wood of the Silver Maple causing tree limbs to fall in high winds.
+Which happens to this tree only in OLD age.
 That soft wood is exactly why certain birds use those trees for nesting as their beaks aren’t strong enough to create holes in hardwood.
-I went on to explain that understand some homeowners don’t want to deal with falling tree branches but that I was fine with those perceived issues.
+I went on to explain that I understand some homeowners don’t want to deal with falling tree branches but that I was fine with those perceived issues.
 I asked them to locate this tree for me as it is what I want and she refused!
-She continued to angrily try to sell me the popular Autumn Blaze Maple which is a pretty, but useless to the environment cultivar.
+She continued to angrily try to sell me the popular Autumn Blaze Maple which is a pretty, but useless to the environment--- cultivar.

 - Ask the Right Question & Use only Botanical Names

 Shoppers trust that staff knows more than they do.
 Most of the time, they don't.
 Make sure you know MORE than they do, if not, your bound to spend big money on a tree that won’t perform the way you want it to in your landscape.